Request for Proposal

 Prospective applicants are strongly encouraged to review the following

-This RFP is focused on providing funding for projects addressing one or more of the following four (4) priority areas:
+This RFP is focused on providing funding for projects addressing one or more in the following four (4) priority areas:

 1. Economic Impact of Chiropractic Care